PLACEMENT OF BADGES AND INSIGNIA

 Necktie

 Your necktie should be ironed and tidy.
-The knot should be compact and the tie done up to the collar when worn, as illustrated here.
+The knot should be compact and the tie done up to the collar hiding the top shirt button, as illustrated here.
+It should be tied in a double windsor knot.

 Turtleneck